jes-sherborne/genetic-optimizer/README.markdown

 ### Improving your solution with postprocessing

-Genetic algorithms are often very good at finding a nearly optimal solution, but sometimes it makes sense to explore solutions in the neighborhood of the optimum to see if any better solutions are nearby.
+Genetic algorithms are often very good at finding a nearly optimal solution, so sometimes it makes sense to explore solutions in the neighborhood of the optimum to see if better solutions are nearby.
 If your function includes a postprocessing routine, GeneticOptimizer will call it at the end of the optimization to attempt to improve the solution.
 The travelling salesman example uses TwoOpt (a well-known heuristic for improving travelling salesman tours) as a postprocessing step.